Optimizing Wind Turbine Blade Shapes for Efficiency

 Vertical axis wind turbine generator with improved torque and noise performance compared to traditional vertical axis wind turbines.
 The generator has a vertical rotor shaft and multiple blades attached.
 The blades are divided into fixed and movable sections.
 The movable sections can close or open a central wind hole in the fixed sections.
 This allows optimizing blade pressure and torque.
 When backwind blows, the movable sections close the wind hole to maximize pressure.
 When headwind blows, they open the wind hole to minimize pressure.
 This reduces counter-torque from wind forces and noise compared to traditional vertical axis wind turbines.

-2. Efficiency-Optimized Vertical Axis Wind Turbine Design with Reduced Turbulence
+2. Vertical Axis Wind Turbine with Conical Rotor and Curved Vane Stator Assembly

 Anatolij Viktorovich Leoshko, 2024